 Course Duration: 20 weeks of learning and assessment depending on your prior experience, based on a 20-hour study week, with up to 18 months to complete the course (Self-Paced)

 Keep current by updating your training credentials and enrol into the upgrade version of the TAE40116 Certificate IV in Training and Assessment.
 This course has been designed to bridge the gaps between the requirements of your superseded TAE40110 Certificate IV in Training and Assessment and the new TAE40116 Certificate IV in Training and Assessment.
 It will provide you with the latest skills and knowledge that training and assessing has to offer, such as improvements to assessment tool design and strengthening quality control.

-Completing the upgrade option can be used towards meeting new trainer and assessor credential requirements coming into effect on 1 April 2019.
+Completing the upgrade option can be used towards meeting new trainer and assessor credential requirements that have been in effect since 1 July 2019.